 The Last Words of Madeleine Anderson

-Signed copies available here.
+Signed copies available on my website here.

 Page 100 of The Last Words of Madeleine Anderson...

 I flicked his wrist with a magazine.
 ‘You’re certainly not coming if you’re going to gloat.
 And I don’t want you gossiping about them, either.’